fossi-foundation/fossi-foundation.github.io/_posts/2017-09-14-orconf_2017_roundup.md

 and
 [Kunal Ghosh's Linkedin](https://www.linkedin.com/pulse/orconf2017-unexplored-territory-world-semi-conductors-kunal/?published=t).

 Photos of the event are available [here](https://drive.google.com/drive/folders/0B2jCibIHD-lyaVB4UGNTYjZCZHM), courtesy of Craig Shaw Photography.
-If you have any on of your own you'd like to share [please let us know](emailto:orconf@fossi-foundation.org).
+If you have any of your own you'd like to share [please let us know](emailto:orconf@fossi-foundation.org).

 A big thank you once again to our [sponsors](https://orconf.org/#sponsors) this year, and to Judith Jones, Sarah Cook, Simon Cook and rest of the crew